e6lipse/e6lipse/README.md

 # 👋 Hi there!

-My name is Nazar Kolomiets.
+My name is Nazar.
 I’m currently learning, working my skills in web development. <br>
 In the future, I want to become a full stack developer, but at the moment I'm fixated on the frontend.

 ## :man_technologist: Languages and Tools